cwcowell/cwcowell.github.io/about.md

 These days, I keep my brain limber by studying machine learning, neural networks, and functional programming.

-### Teaching Background
+## Teaching Background

-My love for teaching developed in middle school, when I taught BASIC programming to younger students and VisiCalc to their parents.
+My love for teaching started in middle school, when I taught programming in Applesoft BASIC to younger students and VisiCalc to their parents.

 In philosophy graduate school I refined my teaching approach and presentation strategies by instructing hundreds of undergraduates in logic, writing, and philosophy.